OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 As of OpenRefine 3.4.1, uniques() reorders the array items it returns; in 3.4 beta 644 and onwards, it preserves the original order (in this case, [ "al", "Joe", "Bob", "Al" ]).

 #### Date functions
-If you have a column full of dates in a more common format (such as yyyy/mm/dd or YYYYMMDD) you can convert these using “Transform” > “Common transforms …” > “to date,” or the GREL function toDate().
+If you have a column full of dates in a more common format (such as yyyy/mm/dd or YYYYMMDD) you can convert these using [“Transform” > “Common transforms …” > “to date”](cellediting#data-type-transforms), or the GREL function toDate().
 You may wish to create a new column with the transformation, in order to also preserve the more human-readable version.

 OpenRefine uses [Date.parse()](https://www.w3schools.com/jsref/jsref_parse.asp) to recognize a variety of formats and convert them, including converting from other time zones to UTC: